MinghuiChen43/awesome-deep-phenomena/README.md

 - Understanding Neural Networks Through Deep Visualization. [[paper]](https://arxiv.org/abs/1506.06579)
   - Jason Yosinski, Jeff Clune, Anh Nguyen, Thomas Fuchs, Hod Lipson. *ICML 2015 Workshop*
   - Digest:  We introduce two such tools here.
 The first is a tool that visualizes the activations produced on each layer of a trained convnet as it processes an image or video (e.g. a live webcam stream).
 The second tool enables visualizing features at each layer of a DNN via regularized optimization in image space.

+### 2014

+- Understanding Deep Image Representations by Inverting Them. [[paper]](https://arxiv.org/abs/1412.0035)
+  - Aravindh Mahendran, Andrea Vedaldi. *CVPR 2015*
+  - Digest: In this paper we conduct a direct analysis of the visual information contained in representations by asking the following question: given an encoding of an image, to which extent is it possible to reconstruct the image itself?
+To answer this question we contribute a general framework to invert representations.

+- How transferable are features in deep neural networks? [[paper]](https://arxiv.org/abs/1411.1792) [[code]](http://yosinski.com/transfer)
+  - Jason Yosinski, Jeff Clune, Yoshua Bengio, Hod Lipson. *NeurIPS 2014*
+  - Digest: Features must eventually transition from general to specific by the last layer of the network, but this transition has not been studied extensively.
+In this paper we experimentally quantify the generality versus specificity of neurons in each layer of a deep convolutional neural network and report a few surprising results.

+### 2013

+- Visualizing and Understanding Convolutional Networks. [[paper]](https://arxiv.org/abs/1311.2901)
+  - Matthew D Zeiler, Rob Fergus. *ECCV 2014*
+  - Digest: We introduce a novel visualization technique that gives insight into the function of intermediate feature layers and the operation of the classifier.
+We also perform an ablation study to discover the performance contribution from different model layers.